Number of Vacancies:

-The Financial Analyst will assist the Associate Vice President for
+The Financial Analyst will assist the Director of Finance and

-Financial Affairs in the University of the District of Columbia,
+Administration at the University of the District of Columbia, David

-financial responsibilities.
-Incumbent is expected to perform most
+responsibilities.
+Incumbent is expected to perform most assigned

-assigned duties with a high degree of independence,
+duties with a high degree of independence, professionalism,

 Essential Duties and Responsibilities